freeletics/khonshu/whetstone/README.md

 a `NavDestination` for the screen by using the `route` and `type`.
 This generated destination is automatically provided into a `Set` in the component that uses `destinationScope` as it's scope (usually an app wide or Activity level scope).
-With that it's not necessary anymore to manually create a `Set` of all destinations anymore.
+With that it's not necessary to manually create a `Set` of all destinations anymore.
 It can simply be injected.